 Another way to personalize a mural for your kids is to add their name or initial in whatever font suits their personality.
 I added the letter “A” for Audrey’s name and she just adores the swirly script font I used.

-Getting your kids to sleep in their own bedrooms will NOT be a problem once they have their very own mural – promise! 😉
+I love getting messages from clients that their kids pet their mural to sleep or say goodnight to it.
+Their mural will become a part of your family and getting your kids to sleep in their own bedrooms will NOT be a problem once they have their very own mural – promise! 😉

 Wanna work together?